Financial Aid Information

 Church Matching Scholarship (Up to $1,300)

 Biola will match up to two church checks per year for a total match of up to $1,300 for a full-time student demonstrating need.
 Some programs, such as fully online undergraduate programs, may not be eligible.
 Program eligibility information is available on the most current Church Matching Scholarship Application form.
 Each church's check must be submitted along with the Church Matching Scholarship Application.
 The Fall semester deadline is October 1.
 The Spring semester deadline (for spring entrants only) is March 1.
 No exceptions are made to the deadline and funds are awarded as available.
 A FAFSA must be filed by the deadline for all U.S. Citizens and non-citizens who are eligible for federal financial aid.
 Dream Act eligible students must complete the California Dream Act Application.
 The student must demonstrate financial need as demonstrated by the FAFSA or Dream Act Application.
 International students enrolled at Biola on a F-1 or R-1 visa are exempt from the FAFSA requirement.

 This is awarded to one graduating senior at Biola with the intention to graduate at the end of the school year required, along with a minimum 3.60 GPA, attendance at Biola for at least two years as well as personal qualifications.
 Determined by committee nomination.

-This award is based on financial need as determined by the FAFSA, and is for post baccalaureate Teaching Credential students only.
-Up to $2,750 per year.
+This award is based on financial need as determined by the FAFSA or Dream Act Application, and is for post baccalaureate teaching credential students only.
 Funds are limited to availability and are awarded on a first come, first served basis.